smart-data-models/dataModel.Parking/ParkingSpot/doc/spec_JA.md

         model: https://schema.org/Text
         type: Property
     areaServed:
-      description: 'The geographic area where a service or offered item is provided'
+      description: The geographic area where a service or offered item is provided
       type: string
       x-ngsi:
         model: https://schema.org/Text
         type: Property
     category:
-      description: 'Category(ies) of the parking spot. `onStreet` : The parking spot belongs to an onStreet parking site. `offStreet` : The parking spot belongs to an offStreet parking site.'
+      description: 'Category(ies) of the parking spot. `onStreet` : The parking spot belongs to an onStreet parking site. `offStreet` : The parking spot belongs to an offStreet parking site'
       items:
         enum:
           - onStreet